Homer and Apu: Cultural references

 The episode features cultural references to many American and British films.
-Woods becoming a convenience store clerk to prepare for a film is similar to Nick Lang (Michael J. Fox) becoming a police officer in the 1991 film The Hard Way, which Woods also starred in (this is a reversal of roles: Woods played the cop that Lang was saddled with in the film).
+Woods becoming a convenience store clerk to prepare for a film is similar to Nick Lang (Michael J. Fox) becoming a police officer in The Hard Way (1991), which Woods starred in (this is a reversal of roles: Woods played the cop that Lang was saddled with in the film).
 When Kent asks Homer if he is willing to go undercover to "nail" Apu, Homer replies: "No way, man, get yourself another patsy!"
-This is a reference to a line in the 1991 film JFK.
-The scene of Homer and Apu riding on mules to the Springfield Airport, with their luggage strapped to the mules' backs, is similar to a scene from the 1962 film Lawrence of Arabia.
+This is a reference to a line in JFK (1991).
+The scene of Homer and Apu riding on mules to the Springfield Airport, with their luggage strapped to the mules' backs, is similar to a scene from Lawrence of Arabia (1962).
 In his Kwik-E-Mart job interview, the interviewer asks Woods why he would want to work at the Kwik-E-Mart, to which he replies: "To be honest, in my upcoming movie I'm going to be playing this tightly-wound convenience store clerk and, I kind of like to research my roles and really get into it.
 For instance, in True Believer I actually worked in a law firm for two months.
 And then, the film Chaplin I had a little cameo in that.
 I actually traveled back in time, back to the twenties, where...
-Well, I've said too much," referencing the 1989 film True Believer and the 1992 film Chaplin.
+Well, I've said too much."
 Woods also mentions the 1979 film The Onion Field and the 1986 film Salvador as his "previous job experience".